 - 1. Employees or the authorized person, who is performing the travel, will be allowed subsistence up to the maximum amounts listed for per diem in the Florida State Statutes. - 2.
 No allowance will be made for meals for routine travel, when the travel is confined to Marion County. - 3.
+No allowance will be made for tipping on meals. - 4.
 Meal amounts spent in excess of maximum amounts will not be reimbursed.
-If lunch is purchased for a traveler, they may not claim reimbursement. - 4.
+If meal is purchased for a traveler, they may not claim reimbursement. - 5.
 The Board of County Commissioners authorizes the payment for, or reimbursement of, costs for food and beverage, on behalf of Marion County employees, including volunteers when they are performing duties and services in time of fires, emergencies and natural disasters and such service extends into and beyond the normal meal time hours.
 The decision and approval to pay for or reimburse costs shall be at the discretion of the County Administrator.